 Tell the recruiter or employer as soon as possible

 If you decide to decline a job offer, you need to be 100 percent sure about your decision.
 Next, it’s imperative that you let the recruiter and/or company representatives know right away.
+Do not damage your reputation by ghosting the employer.

 Be polite at all times